Food & Nutrition

 It’s no secret that most of us like to feed our dogs human food every once in a while.
 A small amount of cooked or raw vegetables (broccoli, green beans carrots, etc.) or cooked low-fat protein (boneless skinless chicken, fish, lean pork, lean hamburger, etc.) can be a healthy addition to your dog’s diet.

 We recommend when giving your dog new human food that you introduce small items one at a time.
-This will help you identify if your dog has any digestibility issues or intolerances to the ingredient.
+This will help you identify if your dog has any digestibility issues or intolerance to the ingredient.

 We recommend that you limit the amounts of any human food plus dog treats to a maximum of 20% of your dog’s total caloric intake, ensuring that at least 80% of their calories come from their maintenance diet.
 Remember that the calories from any treats or human food must be accounted for with a corresponding decrease in the amount of dog food fed to avoid weight gain.